Manquia/Distillery/Control.md

 A variable is a referencable section of memory that is associated with a type.

-**Example**: Declaring a variable
+**Example**: Declaring a **local** variable common syntax
 ```
 {
-  // By declaring myVariable as an int we get memory from the stack as size int and assign the value 4.
+  // By declaring 'myVariable' as an int we get memory from the stack of size int and then assign it the value 4.
   int myVariable = 4;

+  // Other language syntax
+  myVariable : int = 4;
+  var myVariable = 4;   // int type is infered by assigning the integer value of 4
 }
 ```
 * The stack is a block of memory used by functions as a sketch pad.
 See Tier 4.00 for more details.